 Metformin helps to manage blood sugar levels by decreasing the amount of glucose the liver produces, lowering the amount of glucose absorbed from the gastrointestinal tract, and reducing insulin resistance (a condition in which the body does not use insulin efficiently).
 It can even help with weight loss.

-However, metformin is not always sufficiently effective on its own.
+However, metformin is not always effective enough on its own.
 In these cases, a healthcare provider may recommend adding a second medication to the treatment regimen.

-This is often in the form of a fixed-dose combination drug.
+This is often in the form of a fixed-dose combination drug (a single pill containing two or more medications at specific doses).

-Doctors consider many factors when determining which metformin combination drug will best help a person with the management of their type 2 diabetes.
+Doctors consider many factors when determining which metformin combination drug will best help a person manage their type 2 diabetes.
 It may be necessary to try more than one combination drug before finding the one that best meets your blood sugar and other health goals while minimizing side effects.

 Medicines that combine metformin with SGLT-2 inhibitors (a class of type 2 diabetes drugs first approved in 2013) are both commonly prescribed and are backed by solid evidence.